Bottle Rocket (1996)

 Future Man: Excuse me?

-Abe Henry: I don' think so.
-You know one day you're going to wake up and realize that you no longer have a brother.
+Abe Henry: No, I don't think so.
+You know, John, one day I believe that you're going to wake up and realize you no longer have a brother.
 And you no longer have any friends.
-And on that day, I'm gonna be front and center laughing my fucking ass off.
+And on that day I'm gonna be standing front and center just laughing my fucking head off.

 Abe Henry: [laughs] John!